v1ktor/cybercube-technical-task/README.md

 # Test Results

-Test results will be available in the build directory of the project: `%rootDir%/build/reports/tests/test/index.html`.
+Test results will be available in console and in the build directory of the
+project: `%rootDir%/build/reports/tests/test/index.html`.

 For failed UI tests, the trace will be generated and saved in `%rootDir%/build/traces/` folder.
 The trace can be viewed on https://trace.playwright.dev/ by uploading .zip file.